ibm-cloud-architecture/refarch-eda/README.md

 ## Target audiences

-* As an architect, you will understand how the event driven architecture simplifies development of event driven solutions.
+* As an architect, you will understand how the event driven architecture provides capapbabilites which support development of event driven solutions.
 * As a developer, you will understand how to develop event driven applications.
 * As a project manager, you may understand all the artifacts which may be required for an event driven solution.